WebSnke/The-Stolen-Map/README.md

 This project is licensed under the GPL-3.0.

-The full text of the license can be accessed via [this link](https://opensource.org/license/gpl-3-0/) and is also included in the license.md file of this software package.
+The full text of the license can be accessed via [this link](https://opensource.org/license/gpl-3-0/) and is also included in the LICENSE file of this software package.